pbojinov/Peninsula/README.md

 # Peninsula.js

-##### Peninsula.js is a small JavaScript libraryfor manipulating and generating client-side data.
+##### Peninsula.js is a small JavaScript library for manipulating and generating client-side data.

 ## API Reference